+Are you interested in science or helping out with the needs of the community and the environment?
 This exciting year-long course takes first time students through the stages of hands-on exploration of real world issues.
 It helps prepare you not only for any of the SSU science, math, or engineering majors but also life beyond SSU.
 All SSU students are required to have a class in biology, critical thinking, math, and a lab.
-This is about the coolest way ever to do all of these at once.
+This is about the coolest way to do all of these at once.
 The class combines the basic courses that you have to take anyway and then makes it better.
 We have awesome field experiences, small class sizes, tight interrelationships with faculty and peers, transitional elements to succeed at SSU, and real world partnership with SSU community partners.
 The class is perfect if you're interested in being a science major and want to get your feet wet or if you're not sure yet what major you are interested in.
 The analytical and critical thinking skills developed will be applicable to all majors.
 This class will give you an insight of what it is to be a major in chemistry, physics, geology, mathematics, engineering, computer science, or environmental science.

 Our focus is on the regional watershed and understanding all of its elements from the different academic disciplines and letting you do real research.